DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-07-03-candidate-level-english.md

 The design also does not follow through in its logic.
 The logic suggests we should not show this question to candidates from any English speaking country - not just the UK and Ireland.

-We could follow the Home Office's approach to student visas, where [nationals from English speaking countries do not have to prove their level of English when applying](https://www.gov.uk/tier-4-general-visa/knowledge-of-english).
+We could follow the Home Office’s approach to student visas, where [nationals from English speaking countries do not have to prove their level of English when applying](https://www.gov.uk/tier-4-general-visa/knowledge-of-english).

 Finally, the question has the potential to deter candidates whose first language is not English from applying.